codeday/labs-gql/src/email/templates/studentOffer.md

 You have been accepted in the {{ student.track }} track.
 This is the track we think is the best fit for you, but if you have any concerns please reply to this email.

+{{# when student.track 'eq' 'BEGINNER' }}**IMPORTANT:** There is a $250 fee for the beginner track, but need based scholarships are available.
+[You can apply for a scholarship here.](https://labs.codeday.org/apply/beginner/scholarship) If you are applying for a scholarship, please do not accept your offer yet.{{/when}}

 As a participant in CodeDay Labs, you will work with a team of other students, under the guidance of a professional software engineer mentor, to create or add features to an open-source software project.